 No article has been shared with me more this year than the pseudonymous David Wong’s “6 Harsh Truths That Will Make You A Better Person” entry for Cracked.
-It is exactly what it sounds like: a list, written in an aggressive “face-the-facts” voice, of “truths” that apparently improve your worth as a human being (hard to know if its reference to the Four Noble Truths is intentional or coincidence, though I’m guessing the latter in light of the author’s literary and cultural carelessness).
-Friends have posted this to Facebook or in chats in a “no-comment-needed” way suggestive of the article having some incredible worth of its own, as a final word on the way “the world” is.
-But…
+It is exactly what it sounds like: a list, written in an aggressive “face-the-facts” voice, of “truths” that purport to improve your worth as a human being.
+It’s hard to know if its reference to the Four Noble Truths is intentional or coincidence, though I’m guessing the latter in light of the author’s literary and cultural carelessness.

-Jason Pargin (Wong’s real name) traffics in broad terms like “the world” and is seemingly in the objective reality camp (or at least a version watered down by too much testosterone and impatience).
-Whatever, he still struggles to define “the world” and accordingly cannot derive clear truths from it.
-The assumption appears to be that all persons experience the same reality, a state of affairs that I think does not hold even for individuals who occupy the same culture, let alone persons separated by thousands of miles and linguistic barriers.
+Jason Pargin (Wong’s real name) traffics in broad, ill-defined terms such as “the world.”
+The assumption appears to be that all persons experience the same reality, a state of affairs that does not hold even for individuals in the same culture, let alone persons separated by thousands of miles and linguistic barriers.

-Quasi-side bar, and possibly because I’ve been reading too much Tristram Shandy.
-But have you ever stopped to think that “globalization” is just a bullshit word for “wouldn’t it be great if the whole world spoke English and adopted neoliberal economic policy?”
+Along those lines: have you ever stopped to think that “globalization” is just a bullshit word for “wouldn’t it be great if the whole world spoke English and adopted neoliberal economic policy?”
 “Globalization,” or “cultural imperialism” as I think it should be termed, seems so reductivist and small to me in light of the default cultural setting – for millennia – being separation.
-I mean, have you ever tried to compare a Turkish book with its English translation?
+Have you ever tried to compare a Turkish book with its English translation?
 There’s tons of info being lost there, and “the world” created by “globalization” is not going to reclaim it or make it intelligible to the lowest common denominator.

 “If you want to know why society seems to shun you, or why you seem to get no respect, it’s because society is full of people who need things.
 They need houses built, they need food to eat, they need entertainment, they need fulfilling sexual relationships.
 You arrived at the scene of that emergency, holding your pocket knife, by virtue of your birth — the moment you came into the world, you became part of a system designed purely to see to people’s needs.”

-No, Jason, “the world” (and by that I think that you mean “21st century Western society in the wake of neoliberalism” – hardly a universal construct or synecdoche for a term carrying such generalist weight as “the world”) that you address is full of persons who want things (how ridiculous is it to say that someone living in the prosperous West “needs” entertainment?).
-Most of all, “they” (and it really is an issue in your article, trying to figure exactly who this vast, gray sea of “they” is) want money and the convenience that comes with having more money.
-Sure, Cracked’s readers take it for granted that their own backyards or dreadful workplaces are “the world” – I would normally let this go on the grounds of audience considerations, but I won’t because I think Pargin’s article is so poisonous to well-being and, well, downright philistine in its artistic tastes and interpretations (esp. considering the author is a commercially successful writer!).
+Here, “the world” appears to mean “21st century Western society in the wake of neoliberalism,” which is a strange default choice for human experience.
+Moreoever, Pargin is addressing persons who want things – how ridiculous is it to say that someone living in the prosperous West “needs” entertainment?.
+Most of all, “they” (and it really is an issue in Pargin’s text, trying to figure exactly who this vast, gray sea of “they” is) want money and the convenience that comes with having more money.

-There is no “world” that is constant across all time, nor any singular truth that issues from it, since truths are socially (and individually, as I referenced in my point about the “micro level”) constructed.
+There is no “world” that is constant across all time, nor any singular truth that issues from it, since truths are socially constructed.
+Look at how mankind has constructed different narratives – The Fall, progress, evolution, disruption – to explain the same phenomena throughout history.
+People from the 17th century may as well have lived in a different world entirely.
 Don’t take my word for it, though; take that of philosophy professor Ron Yezzi, who succinctly summarized Michel Foucault’s outlook on truth:

 “Claims for a neutral, objective pursuit of knowledge that culminates in truth independent of the pursuit and exercise of power is an illusion.”

-It seems that Pargin realizes this if only accidentally by identifying multiple items as “truths” contingent on corporate power in this case.
+It seems that Pargin realizes this if only accidentally by identifying multiple items as “truths,” rather than the more semantically absolute “Truth” or “the truth.”
 But he hedges by making sure that we know that said truths are “harsh,” which strikes me as an aesthetic term that doesn’t carry the right weight for describing subjective thought.
 Do truths smack you in the face, drag you across the pavement, and leave you with rashes?

 What Does it Mean to be “Harsh”?